What is Business Intelligence Cycle?

 The quality of the collected data greatly impacts the subsequent stages of the BI cycle, making data collection a critical foundation for obtaining meaningful insights and driving informed decision-making.

-2- Data storage
+2- Data processing

 3- Data analysis

-4- Data access
+4- Data visualization

 Leave a Reply